 Coronavirus (COVID-19) and travel: The situation around the world is changing dramatically.
 Various governments have changed their travel warnings to restrict travel during this time.
 To understand how this may impact cover under your policy, please go to our FAQs and select your country of residence.

 Pack as lightly as possible.
-As a lone woman, you'll be less vulnerable and more independent if you're not weighed down by heavy luggage.
+As a lone woman, you'll be less vulnerable and more independent if you're not weighed down by heavy luggage

-Rather than residential details, put an office address (without the company name) on your luggage tags.
+Rather than residential details, put an office address (without the company name) on your luggage tags

 Before traveling, find out the general dress code for the country.
 Once you arrive, take note of what local women wear to get an idea of appropriate attire.

-2. While Flying
+2. While flying

 Don't announce your final destination or length of stay to fellow passengers, as the information may be overheard.

-3. Accommodation Safety
+3. Accommodation safety

-When checking in, use only your initials and surname; avoid titles such as Ms or Mrs.
+When checking in, use only your initials and surname; avoid titles such as Ms or Mrs

 If the door to your room is open or unlocked when you return, don't go in alone.
 Go back to the front desk and ask a member of staff to accompany you to the room.

-4. Getting Around
+4. Getting around safely

-If you feel a car is following you when you are walking, do a quick turn and walk in the opposite direction.
+If you feel a car is following you when you are walking, do a quick turn and walk in the opposite direction

-If you are travelling alone and don't want any company, there are a few things you can try.
+If you are traveling alone and don't want any company, there are a few things you can try.
 If you're on a coach or train, sit on the outside seat, and place your handbag, coat or jacket on the window seat.
-If you're in a bar or restaurant, put your coat on the back of the seat opposite you; this makes it look as if you have company.
+If you're in a bar or restaurant, put your coat on the back of the seat opposite you; this makes it look as if you have company

 If you're confronted with unwelcome attention, remain calm and remove yourself from the situation as soon as possible.
-You might also wish to approach the nearest police officer or security guard.
+You might also wish to approach the nearest police officer or security guard